 True to their traditional selves, the Conventionals wait for the holiday season all year long and make sure they make the most of it.
 Selecting a gift for them is easy; pick something practical, value-for-money.
 But work on the presentation: that all-things-Christmas wrapping paper, the matching ribbon bow, and if you can, even add some snow; all of it will be crucial to the success of your gifting endeavour.

-Here’s wishing you good luck and Happy Holidays!
-See you in 2017.
+We're wishing you good luck and Happy Holidays!

 Akshay Pratap Singh